sigbin35/Device-Tree-Generator-Action/README.md

 5) add your img file link

-6) if u Wanna Push it to ur GitHub too, create a "New repository" (smt like this name "android_device_samsung_a05s") without README.md file and Add ur GitHub Access token.
+6) if u Wanna Push it to ur GitHub too, create a "New repository" (smt like this name "android_device_samsung_a05s") without README.md file. then Add ur GitHub Access token.

 7) click on "Run workflow"